- Overview of the Career Development Center

-Career fairs and networking event information
+Attending career/job fairs and networking events

-Part-time, seasonal and full-time employment
+Finding part-time, seasonal and full-time employment

-Transition from student to professional
+Transitioning from student to professional

-Overview of the Career Services Center
+Overview of the Career Development Center

 Clarion University is a member of the National Association of Colleges and Employers (NACE), the leading source of information on the employment of the college educated and an organization to which a great number of academic and hiring organizations belong.
 NACE provides a set of ethical standards for guiding the job-search process.
 Helping students in their job searches can result in unanticipated illegal or unethical actions.
-If employment activities are conducted through student organizations or academic departments, they shall be in accordance with Career Service Center policies and NACE standards.
+If employment activities are conducted through student organizations or academic departments, they shall be in accordance with Career Development Center policies and NACE standards.
 Titled Principles for Professional Practice for Career Services & Employment Professionals, these standards are based on notions of fairness, equal opportunity, truthfulness, non-injury, confidentiality, and lawfulness.

 We have many services and resources which can be used to complement your curriculum and support class assignments.
 Please contact us at least three weeks prior to making a career-related class assignment that involves the center to ensure that we are prepared to accommoodate your students and able to meet the objectives of your assignment.
 Class attendance at career events and job fairs is also welcome with three weeks notice to ensure the event is approprate for meeting your learning outcomes.
 Please check the respective event web page for pre-registration information, if applicable.

 We welcome the opportunity to visit your classes and offer presentations on career research, job search preparation, the job search process or customized programs.
 Please read the Guidelines for Program Requests and Academic Collaborations then complete an online Program Request Form to schedule a presentation.
 We would appreciate at least three weeks advance notice of your preferred presentation date so we have time to select a presenter and make arrangements for the program.
-NOTE: Presentations may not be recorded unless prior approval has been obtained from the Director of the Career Services Center.
+NOTE: Presentations may not be recorded unless prior approval has been obtained from the Director of the Career Development Center.

 Inform, partner and develop effective collaborations with Clarion University faculty who support career development as a part of their curriculum or through academic advising.